 You can even purchase some wicked awesome home goods and beauty products, but just because you’re already here.

-All the items here are affordable, unique, fashion-forward, and something that you can’t really find anywhere else.
+That’s why, all the items at this cheap clothing store in NYC are affordable, unique, fashion-forward, and something that you can’t really find anywhere else.

 Just think fun, flirty, and feminine, but with a dash of Asian funk thrown in for good measure.